 The University of Maine at Machias expects all students enrolled in online coursework to actively participate in the course.
 For fully asynchronous courses and for asynchronous elements of hybrid courses, “participation” is defined as the student’s virtual presence for, and participation in discussions, activities, and related forms of electronic contact occurring in a course’s learning environment(s): e.g. participation in on-line discussion about academic matters, podcast viewing, group writing sessions, whole class or one-on-one chat, completion of assignments.
 Broad discretion regarding the required frequency and quality of a student’s participation rests with the instructor of record and should be delineated in the course syllabus.

 At the end of each semester final examinations are held in most courses.
 Final examinations are held according to a published schedule and cannot be taken before the scheduled time.
 Students who are scheduled for more than two final examinations in one day or have two exams scheduled at the same time are asked to work with their instructors to reschedule one of the final exams.
-If students have difficulty reaching a reasonable compromise with their instructors, the Registrar’s Office will provide further assistance.
+If students have difficulty reaching a reasonable compromise with their instructors, the Office of Student Records will provide further assistance.

 The University of Maine at Machias uses a letter-grade system ranging from A to F. Faculty members have the option of adding + (no A+) and - grades to the basic letter grade, but such fine distinctions may be inappropriate for many courses.
 Whatever the system used; it is important to understand that there is no University-wide equivalence between percentage grades (such as 80%) and letter grades (such as B).
 Each instructor makes these determinations according to the grading system described in the course syllabus.